 Stocking up on chow for a potential emergency?
 Canned tuna and dried fruit will last for quite a while in your pantry, but if you want foods that will really last for the long haul, reach for one of these endurance champs.

 1. White Rice

-Researchers have found that white (or polished) rice will maintain its nutrient content and flavor for 30 years when stored in oxygen-free containers in temperatures below 40 degrees Fahrenheit.
-Brown rice, however, doesn’t last nearly as long (6 months) because of the natural oils found in its bran layer.
+Researchers have found that white (or polished) rice will maintain its nutrient content and flavor for 30 years when stored in oxygen-free containers in temperatures below 40° F. Brown rice, however, doesn’t last nearly as long (six months) because of the natural oils found in its bran layer.

 The processing and sealing of honey also adds to its indefinite shelf life.
 Despite being low in moisture, honey’s sugars are hygroscopic, which means that they take in moisture from the air.
 When the heated and strained honey is sealed properly, moisture cannot be absorbed, and the honey stays the same forever.
 The oldest jar of the sweet stuff ever found is believed to be 5500 years old.